Kainoa-h/chrio/README.md

 # Chrio

+*This application was largely vibecoded with Google Gemini 3 & 2.5*

 A local-first, application for chiropractic and physical therapy image comparison and session tracking.

 **Chrio** is designed to help practitioners securely document patient progress.
 It allows you to store client profiles, log sessions with notes and biometric data (height/weight), and importantly, capture and compare clinical images (anterior, posterior, lateral views) side-by-side with cropping tools.